 You might recognize Razer as a gaming accessory company, but they’ve also expanded into other areas like smartphones as well.
 Seeing as the smartphones the company makes also don’t have headphone jacks, it was only a matter of time before they began to make some audio peripherals that made the choice to exclude the port seem worth it, kinda.
 Enter the Razer Hammerhead USB-C earbuds which, aside from being Type-C headphones, also tout active noise cancellation.
 So how are they?

 - Commuters.
 The active noise cancelling on these are pretty solid if you don’t mind the glowing green logo on the side of each earbud.

 - Anyone with a Razer phone.
 While the Type-C connector is supposed to be universal, it isn’t.
-Razer has a full list of compatible phones it’ll work with, but if you have a Razer phone these are guaranteed to work perfectly.
+Razer has a full list of compatible phones it’ll work with, and if you have a Razer phone, these are guaranteed to work perfectly.

 There a small microphone on the right earbud’s cable, but it isn’t heavy enough to feel like it could pull the bud out from your ear.
-The control module has three circular buttons on it with just the right amount of click for feedback and also feature a small switch on the side for turning the active noise cancelling feature on or off, more on that later.
+The control module has three circular buttons on it with just the right amount of click for feedback.
+It also features a small switch on the side, so you can enable or disable the active noise cancelling feature.